 Those are pretty much the only skills needed to make these pumpkins.

 How to Make Fall Pumpkins

 You can use any fall fabric you want for these pumpkins.
-I love working with decor fabric because it is heavier and better lasting.
+I love to work with decor fabric because it is a little bit heavier and longer-lasting.
 It also holds its shape better.
-So here are the two I selected.
-I bought them at Joann and here is the link to the printed Waverly Dashing Damask Natural Burlap.
+I bought the fabric at Joann and here is the link to the printed Waverly Dashing Damask Natural Burlap.
 Combined with the colorful orange fabric, it’s unexpected and I think the pumpkins turned out great.

 What You Need to Make Fabric Pumpkins